cgabriel5/prettier-cli-watcher/README.md

 ### Options

 - `--dir`: The absolute path of directory to watch (default: `process.cwd()`).
-- `--config`: The project's prettier config is automatically [located](#configfiles) and used via [cosmiconfig](https://github.com/davidtheclark/cosmiconfig).
+- `--config`: The repo's prettier config is automatically [located](#configfiles) and used via [cosmiconfig](https://github.com/davidtheclark/cosmiconfig).
-  - Or provide the config file's absolute path or relative path to `--dir`.
+  - Or provide the file's absolute path or relative path to `--dir`.
-- `--ignore`: Like the prettier config, the project's [`.prettierignore`](https://prettier.io/docs/en/ignore.html#ignoring-files) file is also located and used.
+- `--ignore`: Like the prettier config, the repo's [`.prettierignore`](https://prettier.io/docs/en/ignore.html#ignoring-files) file is also located and used.
-  - Or provide the config file's absolute path or relative path to `--dir`.
+  - Or provide the file's absolute path or relative path to `--dir`.
   - **Note:** By default the entire `--dir` directory is watched.
 Make sure to use a [`.prettierignore`](https://prettier.io/docs/en/ignore.html#ignoring-files) file to ignore paths like `node_modules/`, `.git/`, and `dist/`, for example.
 - `--notify`: Enable OS notifications when prettier errors.
-- `--quiet`: Disable all output.
+- `--quiet`: Disable output.
-- `--setup`: List watch details.
+- `--setup`: List setup details.
 - `--dry`: Runs prettier without saving changes.

 <!-- - `--watcher`: File watcher to use (default: [`chokidar`](https://github.com/paulmillr/chokidar), or [`hound`](https://github.com/gforceg/node-hound)). -->